 2. It’s crawlable for search engines

-Search engines use robots to crawl or spider your website.
+Search engines use robots to crawl, or spider, your website.
 The robots follow links to discover content on your site.
 A great internal linking structure will make sure that they’ll understand what the most important content on your site is.

 But there are more ways to guide robots.
 You can, for instance, block them from crawling certain content if you don’t want them to go there.
 You can also let them crawl a page, but tell them not to show this page in the search results or not to follow the links on that page.

 You can give robots directions on your site by using the robots.txt file.
 It’s a powerful tool, which should be handled carefully.
 As we mentioned in the beginning, a small mistake might prevent robots from crawling (important parts of) your site.
-Sometimes, people unintentionally block their site’s CSS and JS files in the robot.txt file.
+Sometimes, people unintentionally block their site’s CSS and JS files in the robots.txt file.
 These files contain code that tells browsers what your site should look like and how it works.
 If those files are blocked, search engines can’t find out if your site works properly.

 All in all, we recommend to really dive into robots.txt if you want to learn how it works.
 Or, perhaps even better, let a developer handle it for you!